 Before we get into the nitty-gritty blogging inspiration, let’s take a quick look at my own blog, Belle Brita.

 As a Christian feminist lifestyle blogger, I write blog posts on a little bit of everything.
 Marriage.
 Travel.
 Faith.
 Politics.
 Feminism.
-In regards to topics, my top blog posts (and my least-popular blog posts) are all over the place.
-However, my most-read blog posts all have one thing in common.
+In regards to lifestyle blog topics, my top blog posts (and my least-popular blog posts) are all over the place.
+However, my most-read lifestyle blog posts all have one thing in common.

 Like 1,000 to 3,000 words long.

 They’re also either helpful or controversial or a bit of both.

 My least-popular lifestyle blog posts have less in common, but they each have one of three problems.

 - Most are short, like less than 500 words.

 - The long ones are all book reviews.
 I enjoy writing these, but they attract a limited audience, especially since I don’t blog exclusively about books.

 - Most of the posts are personal, but they aren’t vulnerable.

 Of course, my own lifestyle blogging experiences shouldn’t be the sole reason you take my advice.
 How about some data?